 So what’s the big deal about sitting?
 Why does it tend to cause back pain?
 It’s sort of a “chicken or the egg” scenario.
-As it turns out, we shouldn’t rest all of the blame on the chairs themselves.
-A large part of the problem is our posture . . . but certain chairs encourage poor posture.
+As it turns out, we shouldn’t rest all the blame on the chairs themselves.
+A large part of the problem is our posture… but certain chairs encourage poor posture.
 See why it’s so hard to pin down the culprit?

 Whether or not you have an ergonomic chair, we all tend to fall into the same postural habits.
 Here are a few reminders to keep you and your office chair working in harmony:

-- Keep your head aligned squarely on your shoulders.
+- For good posture, keep your head aligned squarely on your shoulders.
 Most of us tip our heads forward to look at a screen or down at our desks.
-Our heads are heavy — 10 pounds, on average!
+Our heads are heavy—10 pounds, on average.
 Over time, this angle puts intense strain on our necks and upper backs, causing neck pain and stiffness.

 - Don’t roll your shoulders forward.
-Chairs with limited lumbar support make us curve inward, which puts unneeded strain on our back muscles.
+Chairs with limited lumbar support make us curve inward, which puts unnecessary strain on our back muscles.

 - Keep your elbows tucked toward your torso.
-The further our arms are away from our bodies, the more pressure they absorb from even the most mundane tasks (like moving around a mouse, or typing on a keyboard).
+The further your arms are away from your body, the more pressure they absorb from even the most mundane tasks (like moving a mouse or typing on a keyboard).
 Adjustable armrests are crucial.

-- Take breaks!
-Stand up!
-If you sit too long, the vertebrae of your spine tends to become compacted.
-This can lead to long-term disc compression issues.
-So stand up and stretch every 30 minutes or so.
+- Take breaks and stand up.
+If you sit too long, your vertebrae tend to become compacted, potentially leading to long-term disc compression issues.
+So stand up and stretch every 30 minutes.

 Can ergonomic office chairs improve overall health?